By Steve Olafson

 Instead of staying with her husband, with whom she reunited after she and Dial were discovered in 2005, she could spend the next year incarcerated if the judge agrees with the jury's recommendation.

-Isaacs said Parker was the victim of a trial riddled with judicial errors that kept important information from the jury.
+Isaacs said Parker is the victim of a trial riddled with judicial errors that kept important information from the jury.

-The undisputed villain in the case is Dial, who died of lung cancer in 2007 but left behind a long trail of written admissions detailing how he drugged the woman, kidnapped her at knifepoint and took her to east Texas, where they led a backwoods existence under phony names.
+The undisputed villain in the case is Dial, deceased since 2007, who left behind a long trail of written admissions detailing how he drugged the woman, kidnapped her at knifepoint, and took her to East Texas, where they led a backwoods existence under phony names.

-The two knew each other, according to prosecutors, from a pottery class held in the Parker garage on prison grounds.
+The two knew each other, according to prosecutors, from a pottery class they taught together on the prison grounds.

-The state claimed she loved Dial, but her lawyer said there was not a bit of affection between the pair, only a clear understanding that he would harm the husband and two daughters Parker left behind in Oklahoma if she fled.
+The state claimed she loved the guy, but her lawyer said there was not a bit of affection between the pair -- only a clear understanding that he would harm the husband and two daughters Parker left behind in Oklahoma if she fled.

-"The guy's a hitman, killer, convicted murderer, and he was dangerous," Isaacs said.
+"The guy's a hitman, killer, convicted murderer, and he was dangerous," said Isaacs.

 He already had confessed to one murder, the 1981 slaying of a man in Broken Bow, Oklahoma.